 The graphs show the calculated benefits and the ratios of benefits to taxes for 10 AIMEs.
-The first of these is the 10th percentile AIME-10% of retirees in 2014 have AIMEs no higher than this amount; the second is the 20th percentile AIME; and so on, until the 10th, or highest possible, AIME, which equals or exceeds the AIME of all 2014 retirees.
-The table below shows, for each percentile, the AIME associated with that percentile in the base year 2014 both as a dollar amount and as a percent of the maximum AIME.
-The dollar amounts were provided by OCACT.
+The first of these is the 10th percentile AIME-10% of retirees in 2023 have AIMEs no higher than this amount; the second is the 20th percentile AIME; and so on, until the 10th, or highest possible, AIME, which equals or exceeds the AIME of all 2023 retirees.
+The table below shows, for each of these percentiles, the AIME associated with that percentile in 2023 both as a dollar amount and as a percent of the maximum AIME.
+Dollar amounts applicable to 2019 were provided by OCACT.
+The committee updated the values to 2023 using the NAW index.